at1as/json-builder/README.md

 ### 1 of 2 : JSON Data for Import

 Expects a JSON document with an array of objects stored under a key.
-The structure should match the following format and a unique "id" field is highly recommended:
+The structure should match the following format and a unique "id" field of type Integer or String is recommended:

 ```
 {